whblondeau/json-declarative-tools/jsn-path/README.md

 #### Things the examples show

 JSNPaths are composed of square-bracketed **steps**.
 Each step represents traversal down into the JSON object.
-Typically, this is a direct traversal to a child object.
-The special shortcut operator `[**]` is the only exception to this.
+Typically, this is a direct traversal to a child node.
+(The special descent shortcut expression `[**]` is the only exception to this.)

+**`namexpr` name expressions:**

 When the square brackets contain a string, that's the name of a node.
 The name can be exact, or it can be a glob expression.

-**`indexpr` indexing:**
+**`indexpr` index expressions:**

 When the square brackets contain a number, that's the index of the node in its parent array.